eBookingServices/vibrato/README.md

 ```

 # notes
-have a look at src/api.d for a list of all options
+Have a look at src/vibrato/api.d for a list of all options